Showing posts with label Holidays. Show all posts

 Ideas for Charcuterie Board

-Some of you might be thinking, what is a charcuterie board?
-Well, a charcuterie board is an assortment of cured meats, cheeses crackers, and so much more.
+Some of you might be thinking, " What is a charcuterie board?
+Well, a charcuterie board is an assortment of cured meats, cheeses, crackers, and so much more.

 It's easy to impress your family, friends, and guests by preparing a charcuterie board for your next party or event.

 So, now the next question is, how do you pronounce charcuterie?
-I found this easy one online, (Shar-Koo-ta-Ree).
+I found this easy one online (Shar-Koo-ta-Ree).

 Many people think charcuterie is an Italian term, but actually, it is a French term meaning "Pork Butcher".